Click the image above for helpful community and devotional resources, as well as updates from Archbishop Glenn Davies.

 – Southern Cross and

-(consider Sue Bartho’s helpful articles on COVID-19, such as
+(You may consider Sue Bartho’s articles on COVID-19, such as

-Production and engagement with online pornography has increased during COVID-19 restrictions, according to research by non-profit organisation eChildhood.
-It advocates for vigilance against the accessibility of online pornography, and works to equip parents as they respond to protect their children and teens.
+Production and engagement with online pornography has increased during COVID-19 restrictions, according to research by eChildhood.
+This non-profit organisation advocates for vigilance against the accessibility of online pornography, and works to equip parents as they respond to protect their children and teens.